 Research

-I work on 3D reconstruction from noisy and incomplete sensor data.
+My research focuses on 3D reconstruction from noisy and incomplete sensor data.
 Using a mix of optimization-based and learning-based methods.
+Below is a list of selected publications, for the full list see my Google Scholar.

 We improve the robustness of surface reconstruction methods by optimizing a symmetric differentiable Chamfer distance for implicit surfaces.